Why ETFs Are One of the Easiest Ways to Start Investing

 For new investors, the hardest part is deciding where to start.

 At the same time, one of the most durable and widely used investment vehicles in the U.S. is also in the middle of a full-blown boom: exchange-traded funds (ETFs).
-They may have been around since the early 1990s, but the role of ETFs in portfolios has expanded dramatically.
+They might have been around since the early 1990s, but the role of ETFs in portfolios has expanded dramatically.

 ETFs cut through the noise and let you focus on getting invested, not overthinking every decision.
 They offer a way to build real market exposure without needing deep expertise.